New quantum discovery could lead to unhackable communication

-The research team said their test showed that quantum entanglement can handle noise and loss over long distances, which ‘opens the door towards practical quantum networks’.
+Researchers found a way for quantum entanglement to handle noise and loss over long distances, opening the door to ‘practical quantum networks with the ultimate form of security’.

-New research into quantum entanglement could keep future communication networks secure – even over vast distances.
+New research into quantum entanglement could help deliver unhackable communication networks in the future.

-Quantum entanglement is when two particles – such as photons – remain connected and operate in tandem, even when they’re separated.
+Quantum entanglement is when two particles – such as photons – remain connected and operate in tandem, even when they’re separated over a vast distance.

-This form of quantum mechanics gives the potential for truly secure communications in the future, even if a communication device is unsafe or in criminal hands.
+This could provide the potential for truly secure communications in the future, even if a communication device is unsafe or in criminal hands.
+A sender and receiver would be able to produce shared outcomes through an entangled quantum system, without a third party being able to interfere.

-Working with colleagues at the University of Geneva in Switzerland, the Heriot-Watt team claim to have developed a way for quantum entanglement to survive under extreme conditions of noise and loss.
+Working with colleagues at the University of Geneva in Switzerland, the Heriot-Watt team said they have developed a way for quantum entanglement to survive under extreme conditions of noise and loss.

 Quantum steering

-This process aimed to make the quantum entanglement more robust by using photons entangled in multiple dimensions – called qudits – compared to the standard two-dimensional quantum units known as qubits.
+This process aims to make the quantum entanglement more robust by using photons entangled in multiple dimensions – called qudits – compared to the standard two-dimensional quantum units known as qubits.

-In their test, the team steered entangled photons through loss and noise conditions equivalent to 79km of telecoms fibre optic cable.
+In their study, published in Physical Review X, the team steered entangled photons through loss and noise conditions equivalent to 79km of telecoms fibre optic cable.

 The researchers said the results demonstrated the advantages of this form of quantum entanglement, which “opens the door towards practical quantum networks with the ultimate form of security”.